lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 - The log statement on line 10 is helpful especially in the early phases of developing a new Kafka Streams application.
-- The highlighted line is where we're telling Kafka "hey I'm going to ask you about this store later by calling it `words_count`.
+- The highlighted line is where we're telling Kafka "hey I'm going to ask you about this store later by calling it `words_count`".
 We cannot write the search method without it.

 Speaking of the search method, here's the code: